 UNDP’s work in Serbia is guided by its Country Programme Document (2016-2020), and the UN-Serbia Development Partnership Framework for 2016-2020, which is in line with the priorities of the Government of Serbia.
 UNDP assists Serbia to meet its international obligations and requirements for the European Union accession.

-UNDP works in partnership with the Government of Serbia, development partners, UN agencies, civil society and local communities to help identify local solutions to meet global and national development challenges through a range of interventions that combine UNDP’s expertise and comparative advantage in four key focus areas:
+UNDP works in partnership with the Government of Serbia, development partners, UN agencies, civil society and local communities to help identify local solutions to meet national and global development challenges.
+With our expertise we contribute to the development of Serbia by providing support in four key focus areas:

 Population, million (2016); Source: The World Bank